Danny123-coder-spec/alx-pre_course/0x01-git/README.md

-hi
-I'm so happy to be part of alx
+Wow I'm an alx student